Creating Historical Context

 There are two places in your essay where you should demonstrate your understanding of Context.

-ONE, is in the very beginning of your first paragraph.
-That should explain to your reader how the time period preceding the prompt sets the stage for the prompt.
+CONTEXTUALIZATION, is in the very beginning of your first paragraph.
+That should explain to your reader how the time period preceding the one stated in the prompt sets the stage for the what you are going to say.

 To earn this point on the AP Exam, the response must relate the topic of the prompt to broader historical events, developments, or processes that occur before, during, or continue after the time frame of the question.
 This point is not awarded for merely a phrase or reference.